Part 16 of my third global warming science fiction novel “Last Week”. Link to Part 01: “Back To Paradise Era”.

 “They won’t read that,” Satoshi said.
 “They have millions of followers.”

 “Possible, yes.
 I must admit it.
 But I need to start somewhere,” Angel said.
-“Now, let’s start to contact Senator Nutt.”
+“Now, let’s contact Senator Nutt.”

 “How are you going to do that?”
 Satoshi said.
 “Write another blog post?”